Fly Fishing Rocky Mountain National Park with St. Peter’s Fly Shop

 Some of our favorite hike-in lakes include:

-Sky Pond – A dramatic destination with cutthroat and jaw-dropping views
+Sky Pond – A dramatic destination with larger than average brook trout and jaw-dropping views.

-Lawn Lake – Remote, scenic, and a great place to fish stillwater dries or streamers
+Lawn Lake – Remote, scenic, and a great place to fish for Greenback Cutthroats with stillwater dries like ants and beetles, or streamer patterns.

-The options are truly endless in Rocky Mountain National Park and it can be a daunting task to even pick where to start.
-Luckily, there is a book that can help with that decision.
 Truly one of the greatest troves of information and knowledge on the park can be found in A Fly Fishing Guide to Rocky Mountain National Park by Author Steven Schweitzer.
 This book details locations, flies and everything one could need to explore this majestic park and its waters.
+The Author himself, Steven Schweitzer, will be joining us on Saturday, June 7th, from 1pm-3pm at the South Shop for a free presentation on all that is Rocky Mountain National Park.
+RSVP to the South Shop at 970-377-3785 or email shop@stpetes.com to reserve your spot today.
+Space is limited.

 Fishing in Rocky Mountain National Park is an experience you’ll never forget—and having the right guide makes all the difference.
 At St. Peter’s Fly Shop, our guides are not only expert anglers but also passionate teachers and stewards of the places we fish.
 Whether it’s matching a hatch on the Big Thompson, coaching you through a high-elevation cast at 10,000 feet, or helping you net your first cutthroat, we’re here to make your trip exceptional.